-Contraindicated if known allergy to garlic and its constituents.Pregnancy/nursing
+Do not use if a known allergy to garlic or its constituents exists.

-Garlic may be used safely in pregnancy and breast-feeding.
-However, consumption by breast-feeding mothers may impact the infant's behavior during breast-feeding, causing prolonged attachment to the breast and increased sucking.
-An increase in milk production has been documented with garlic.Interactions
+Garlic may be used safely in pregnancy and breast-feeding at usual doses.
+However, consumption by breast-feeding mothers may change the infant's behavior during breast-feeding, causing prolonged attachment to the breast and increased sucking.
+Use to induce menstruation has been documented.

 Garlic may affect blood concentrations of anti-HIV drugs; caution is advised.
 Increasing the effects of warfarin is also possible; caution is advised, especially prior to surgery.